Universality vs Genericity and $C_4$-free graphs: Abstract

 \section{Abstract}

-We show that the existence of a universal structure, for an approximable class $\C$ of countable structures, implies the existence of a generic structure for $\mathcal{C}$.
+We show that the existence of a universal structure implies the existence of a generic structure for any approximable class $\mathcal{C}$ of countable structures.
 We also show that the converse is not true.
 As a consequence, we provide several new examples of weak Fra\"iss\'e classes of finite graphs.
 Finally, we show that the class of all countable $C_4$-free graphs does not contain a generic structure, strengthening a result of A. Hajnal and J. Pach.